ThermIQ/thermiq_mqtt-ha/README.md

 #### Available data
 The data available is listed in [REGISTERS.md](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/REGISTERS.md)

+#### Forced legionella heating
+See this [thread](https://github.com/ThermIQ/thermiq_mqtt-ha/issues/66#issuecomment-3594762404) for a possible way of forcing a legionella run when energy is cheap

 #### Features and Limitations
 - Currently provides all data from the heatpump in the form of sensors and binary sensors
 - Allows control over the heatpump